typemaker-lang/typemaker/README.md

 `/interface` is a declarative only type that describes a set of public variables and procs a non-abstract datum must implement.
 Datums that implement interfaces are implicitly castable to interface vars of that type.

-`/interface` paths cannot be cast to `/path/concrete`
+`/interface` paths cannot be used as literals

 `var/interface/x;` is an invalid variable declaration.

-interfaces do not have single inheritance and only have one identifier
+interfaces use multiple inheritance and only have one identifier

-`implements` must be in a declaration block of a datum to bind it to the contract
+`implements` must be in a declaration block of a datum or interface to bind it to the contract

 ```dm
 /interface/IEmptyInterfacesAreValidAndStillTypeChecked {}